 Meanwhile the Pamunkey Native Amerian tribe intends to build a casino in the southeastern portion of the state and another major casino is gaining support in Bristol in the far southwestern corner of the Old Dominion.

-In even bigger news, legislators announced plans to introduce sports betting legislation for the 2019 session, meaning there's a chance legal wagering could come as as soon as next year.
+In even bigger news, legislators introduced sports betting legislation for the 2019 session, though it faltered in the commonwealth's shortened legislative calendar.
+Still, this positive momentum there there's a chance legal wagering could come as soon as next year.

 It will still be a while until Virginia can rival it's northern neighbors in terms of gambling, but after centuries of oppostiion, gambling of all varieties is slowly picking up steam.